natgo/wt-wiki-scraper/wikitext-transpiled/ground/M1%20KVT.md

 '''Cons:'''
 * The firepower of the main gun is insufficient around its BR
 * Downhill terrain significantly decreases the effectiveness of its frontal armour
-* Elevated engine decks and two notorious fuel barrels welded on it extremely limit its gun depression and movement backwards
+* Elevated engine decks limit turret rear angle depression ** VISMOD unique barrels effectively disables rear angle turret views (This can however be disabled by unequipping the VISMOD module)
+* VISMOD removes side panel armour (same as rear barrels, can be unequipped to regain panels)
 * Almost no frontal protection against an APFSDS that has more penetration than 450 mm

 == History ==